Managing Your Jobs

 -

-You cannot delete a version linked to unfinished instances.
+You cannot delete a version that is linked to unfinished instances.
+Wait for the end of the executions and try again.

 -